archbyte/install/README.md

-## Use this guide only if you know what the scripts do.
+## Use these scripts only if you know how to manually install Arch.

 **Boot into the arch install media and run the following commands.**